What is a heart attack?

 - Over time, the artery can narrow or become blocked.

-- Blood clots can become so large, they block blood flow through the artery to the heart.
+- Blood clots can become so large that they can also block blood flow through the artery to the heart, causing a heart attack.

-Heart attack can also be caused by a coronary artery spasm.
+Heart attacks can also be caused by a coronary artery spasm.

-- A temporary tightening of a coronary artery
+- A spasm causes a temporary tightening of a coronary artery.

 - Often, the causes of spasms are not known.